lacraig2/ECE497-Embedded-32-bit-Linux/hw04/ReadMe.md

 - For this I modified gpioThru.c and gpioToggle.c from the examples and created [gpioViaMmap.c](gpioViaMmap.c).

 ### Rotary Encoders
 - For this I really just added some simple logic to the encoders to update values based on the direction the rotary encoders moved.
-I couldn't get it to work with the pushbuttons since the pushbuttons work only for me in Python 2 and the rcpy library supports only Python 3. ¯\_(ツ)_/¯
+This was implemented in [i2cmatrix.py](i2cmatrix.py).
+I couldn't get it to work with the pushbuttons since the pushbuttons work only for me in Python 2 and the rcpy library supports only Python 3. ¯\\_(ツ)_/¯

 ### Requirements: